curvedinf/wove/README.md

 # >> Report for Admin
 ```
 ### Merging External Functions
 Wove provides the `merge` function to dynamically map any callable over an iterable.
 The callable (typically a function) can be defined inside or outside the weave block, and can be `async` or not.
 Each copy of the function will be run concurrently for each item in the iterable.
-Used with `await`, it will then return a list when all instances have completed.
+Used with `await`, it will return a list of results when all instances have completed.
 ```python
 from wove import weave, merge, flatten